DAOmasons/allo-v2/contracts/strategies/_poc/grant-ships/Spec.md

 ## Conclusion

 The Grant Ships project is a reorganization of traditional grants program to provide decentralized fund allocation, distribution, transparency and accountability.
 By employing revokable roles the administering community retains control, and responsibilities are divided among multiple roles so that players can focus on what they do best.

+// Note: We allude to revokable roles here, but I think it would be good to include a capture resistance section somewhere in this document and demonstrate how we address this in detail.
+We should explain Hats revokability, the pool withdraw process, and place a link to Spencer's original article there as well.

+// Note: